dappjumper/spidergap-coding-challenge/README.md

 Another big part of this challenge pertained to automated testing of the two modules

 - deepClone.test.js
-	Test and assert non-mutibility for the functionality provided
+	Test and assert non-mutability for the functionality provided

 - partnerFinder.test.js
 	Test the edge-cases and sorting of results alphabetically